 Key features of SBP that distinguish it from other products include:

-- There are no medical or other eligibility requirements for SBP, and it can not be cancelled due to health or age
+- There are no medical or other eligibility requirements for SBP, and it can not be canceled due to health or age

 - Lifetime income: You can not outlive SBP coverage